jetbrains-academy/scala-tutorial/Definitions and Evaluation/Multiple Parameters/task.md

 Applications of parametrized functions are evaluated in a similar way as
 operators:

- 1. Evaluate all function arguments, from left to right
+ 1. Evaluate all function arguments, from left to right.
  2. Replace the function application by the function's right-hand side, and, at the same time
  3. Replace the formal parameters of the function by the actual arguments.